 Create a new Maven project

-Launch the New Project wizard.
-If no project is currently opened in IntelliJ IDEA, click Create New Project on the Welcome screen: Otherwise, select from the main menu.
+If no project is currently open in IntelliJ IDEA, click Create New Project on the Welcome screen.
+Otherwise, select from the main menu.

 Select Maven from the options on the left.

-Specify project's SDK (JDK) or use a default one and an archetype if you want to use a predefined project template (configure your own archetype by clicking Add Archetype).
+- Specify project's SDK (JDK) or use the default one and an archetype if you want to use a predefined project template (configure your own archetype by clicking Add Archetype).